neurohazardous/neurohazardous/_portfolio/hyper-music.md

 classes: wide
 ---

 My masters thesis project aims to determine a mapping of the neural substrates of social interaction, as indexed by EEG, while two pianists play with each other.
-Following [research preivously published from our lab](http://www.pnas.org/content/early/2017/05/02/1617657114.short), we also gather video movement data from our participants to determine if our experimental manipulation is working or not
+Following [research previously published from our lab](http://www.pnas.org/content/early/2017/05/02/1617657114.short), we also gather video data from our participants to determine if our experimental manipulation is working or not (i.e. "information flows" from the leader to the follower).

 {% include gallery caption="Experimental setup and preliminary results" %}